 Sciotoville Elementary Academy utilizes the Uniform School Accounting System (USAS) and Uniform Staff Payroll System (USPS) programs and is affiliated with South Central Ohio Computer Association (SCOCA).
 SCOCA is the Information Technology Center (ITC) used by all public schools in this area.
-We also utilize the Auditor of State's office Local Government Services (LGS) for generally accepted account practice (GAAP) conversion, as well as the Financial Audit Division for our annual audits.
-SEA reports directly to Ohio Department of Education (ODE) regarding the five-year forecast, along with federal and state funding.
+We also utilize the auditor of state's office Local Government Services (LGS) for generally accepted account practice (GAAP) conversion, as well as the Financial Audit Division for our annual audits.
+SEA reports directly to Ohio Department of Education (ODE) regarding five-year forecasts, as well as federal and state funding.

-SEA contracts with the South Central Ohio Educational Service Center for fiscal/Treasurer services and, where necessary, works with a CPA and/or legal counsel on fiscal issues.
+SEA contracts with the South Central Ohio Educational Service Center for fiscal/treasurer services and, where necessary, works with a CPA and/or legal counsel on fiscal issues.
 Financial policies are contained in the SEA board policy manual.